 When you love something, it’s natural to want to share it with people.
-But when that thing is camping, you might meet some resistance from friends and family members.
+But when that thing is camping, you might meet some resistance from friends and family members—no matter how awesome your camping destinations are.
 It’s a little shocking and strange to those of us who do love camping—but not everyone does.

 If you’re planning a camping trip and there’s one member of the group whose aversion to bugs and inclement weather is slowing you down, don’t give up hope.